rositca-yancheva/friday-finance/dev-fullstack/README.md

 ### I'm a super senior developer, why a coding challenge?

-In our experience, it's more difficult to find developers who are super experienced in all pieces of technology a company uses than finding oil in your backyard.
+In our experience, it's more difficult to find developers who are experienced in all pieces of technology a company uses than finding oil in your backyard.
 Therefore, it's really important to us to see the challenge solved before being able to continue the hiring process.

 Also, here we like to level developers based on their fit to Airbank's needs, not based on other arbitrary metrics like years since graduation or years using some technology of our stack.
 Hence, if you want to be considered for a senior role, why not prove it? 😎